ppy/osu-wiki/news/2024/2024-03-19-bespoke-music-in-osu.md

 ---

-The Malaysian tournaments collectively have 19 original tracks in total at the moment, but word is on the street that more is on the way!
+The Malaysian tournaments collectively have 19 original tracks in total at the moment, but the word on the street is that more is on the way!

 ## Inside the music pipeline